whitschroder/remote-sensing/_sources/lidr.md

 Based on this crossection, the ground classification failed in some areas.
 We'll pursue options later to improve the ground classification in R.

+If you get an error message in this step, it is likely due to your p1 and p2 points being incorrect.
+You can plot your cross section line over a raster of your data to verify the points line up with your data.
+See below under the plot density function.

 ## Generate Raster Surfaces

 Several raster surfaces can be generated from point cloud data, including but not